lamini-ai/lamini-examples/ift.md

 The code below creates a loader that specifies the data path and how the data will be broken into chunks.
-The first argument is the path to the data directory, where files will be recursively loaded.
+The first argument is the path to the data directory where the files will be recursively loaded as text.
-This directory should only contain files that can be loaded as text.
-Otherwise, the loader will fail (TODO: double check).
+The loader will fail if any file cannot be read as text.
 In addition, we optionally specify `batch_size`, `chunk_size`, and `step_size`
 in when initializing the loader.
 Please refer to [TODO: add link] for details on these optional parameters.